Joseph-A-F/cis1051-final-project/proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-A fighting game prototype with an ai opponent.
+A fighting game prototype with an AI opponent.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?